This article is still a work in progress…so comments, positive or negative ,are welcome…

 19. If he does not fulfil his obligations, he does not have a right to exercise the benefits that would have otherwise been bestowed upon him.
 On the other hand, what purpose does the notice serve the adjoining owner?
 It tells him when the building owner wishes to start work and what he proposes to do with regard to the notifiable works; it also affords him the opportunity to respond to the notice i.e consent, agreed surveyor or appoint a surveyor himself within reasonable time.
 He may also wish to avail himself of the opportunity to exercise the rights given to him by section 4.
 It is highly likely that the adjoining owner will already know what is proposed – loft conversion, basement, extension etc etc. from a planning application, what he may not know is when it is to begin.
 However, he may not know about a chimney breast removal until damage occurs.

 20. In a nutshell if the building owner does not serve notice he does not have any right to the benefits that would have been bestowed upon him and the adjoining owner may be unaware of the work and possibly unsure as to when work is to commence.
 On this basis the Act does not apply?
 The ‘no notice – no Act’ approach robs the adjoining owner of his rights.
-I feel quite strongly that in such circumstances the Act is more applicable as the Act was not intended to be bypassed by simple non-compliance and rob the adjoining owner of his rights.
+I feel quite strongly that in such circumstances the Act is more applicable as the Act was not intended to be bypassed by simple non-compliance and allow the building owner to rob the adjoining owner of his rights.

 22. If we have a scenario whereby i) the building owner had not served notice or responded positively to a 10(4)b request; ii) a surveyor was appointed on his behalf; iii) he appeals the Award that awarded the adjoining owner compensation in accordance with section 7(2).
 The building owner may well argue that due to his failure to serve notice his works were not ‘in pursuance of the Act’.
 This argument would have to be countered but would any counter argument conflict with the iteration of Ramsey J. In such situations I believe it would be reasonable to invoke the mischief rule by ‘advancing the remedy’ to encompass the works if they were thought to be not ‘in pursuance of the Act’ and also applying the doctrine of ‘Ex turpi causa non oritur actio’ in short it refers to the fact that no action may be founded on illegal or immoral conduct.
 The building owner has not served notice but is relying upon his neglect / avoidance to support his argument.
 Such an argument must surely fail.
 Furthermore, can ‘Volenti non fit injuria’ "to a willing person, injury is not done" be applied? after all the building owner willingly did not fulfil his statutory obligations, therefore, can he be ‘injured’ by any costs or compensation awarded against him?.